Luminous gemstones: Light source legends

 Rabbinic Judaism includes a number of references to luminous gems.
 For example, the first century Rabbi, Rav Huna, says he was fleeing from Roman soldiers and hid in a cave illuminated by a light that was brighter in the night and darker in the day.

 The best documented of the illumination tales is that of the King of Ceylon's luminous carbuncle or ruby, first mentioned by the Greek traveler Cosmas Indicopleustes in the 6th century and thereafter described by many travelers, the latest of the 17th century.
-According to Indicopleustes, it was "as large as a great pine-cone, fiery red, and when seen flashing from a distance, especially if the sun's rays are playing around it, being a matchless sight" (Laufer 1915: 62).
+According to Indicopleustes, it was "as large as a great pine-cone, fiery red, and when seen flashing from a distance, especially if the sun's rays are playing around it, being a matchless sight".
 The Chinese Buddhist pilgrim Xuanzang's 646 Great Tang Records on the Western Regions locates it in the Buddha Tooth Temple near Anuradhapura, "Its magical brilliance illumines the whole heaven.
 In the calm of a clear and cloudless night it can be seen by all, even at a distance of a myriad li."
 The Song Scholar Zhao Rukuo's c.
 1225 Zhu Fan Zhi ("Records of Foreign People") says, "The king holds in his hand a jewel five inches in diameter, which cannot be burnt by fire, and which shines in (the darkness of) night like a torch.
 The king rubs his face with it daily, and though he were passed ninety he would retain his youthful looks."
 (Hirth and Rockhill 1911: 73).
 Based on this incombustibility, Laufer says this night-shining jewel was probably a diamond (1915: 63).
 Others state that it "serves instead of a lamp at night", has "the appearance of a glowing fire", or of that "of a great flame of fire."
-Due to its luminescence, Marco Polo called it "The Red Palace Illuminator" (Ball 1938: 499).
+Due to its luminescence, Marco Polo called it "The Red Palace Illuminator".

 The English alchemist John Norton wrote a 1470 poem entitled "Ordinal, or a manual of the chemical art", in which he proposed erecting a gold bridge over the River Thames and illuminating it with carbuncles set on golden pinnacles, "A glorious thing for men to beholde" (Ashmole 1652: 27).